Winnaries/icy-number-fourteen/README.md

 4. Start developing and playing with the RabbitMQ.
 5. After finish developing, go to the same terminal you earlier and press `ctrl + c` to peacefully close the environment.

 > It is worth to note that the default username and password to access the RabbitMQ server is `lemon` and `12345` respectively.
-For example, those who use amqp library could use `amqp://lemon:12345@localhost:5672` as a connection url.
+For example, those who use `amqp` library could use `amqp://lemon:12345@localhost:5672` as a connection url.
+(See examples in the folder `mq-test`.)